robobunny/vue-todo-cc/README.md

 ## Architecture

-I try to write my code so that it's pretty self-explanatory, but here's an overview of the architeture, just in case something's not clear:
+I try to write my code so that it's pretty self-explanatory, but here's an overview of the architecture, just in case something's not clear:

 ### src/models